YessyIbarra/HW-4_Web-Code-Quiz/README.md

 # HW-4_Web-Code-Quiz

 This application is a timed code quiz with multiple-choice questions.
-This app will runs in the browser and features dynamically updated HTML and CSS powered by my JavaScript code.
+This app runs in the browser and features dynamically updated HTML and CSS powered by my JavaScript code.
 Check it out: